djwrisley/RLAC/_posts/2025-03-21-Assignment-3-ImageAI.md

 - a dataset of images from a cultural domain is required, one about which you know a little *or a lot* is welcome.
 - it does not have to be "high" cultural or from the GLAM sector.
 - it does not have to be designed with computation in mind.
-- it should address something that you suspect is not close to Microsoft COCO or Google's Inception.
+- it should address something that you suspect is not close to Microsoft COCO or Google's Inception training.
 - its collection can be automated, but does not have to be.
 - it should not have faces of people in them.